Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Numerical Examples

 \subsection{Broadwell Model}

 Following the Jin-Xin model, we extend our investigation to the Broadwell model \eqref{Broadwell_model}.
-For smooth initial profiles, periodic boundary conditions are imposed, whereas transmissive boundary conditions are employed for non-smooth initial data.\\\\ {\textbf{Smooth case:}} The initial conditions are defined as follows:
+For smooth initial profiles, periodic boundary conditions are imposed, whereas transmissive boundary conditions are employed for non-smooth initial data,